 Your road to data-driven decisions

-We have also produced an Excel template to help any road authorities that want to use the LASR v2.0 method to analyse their skid resistance data this autumn.
+An Excel template is available to help road authorities wanting to use the LASR v3.0 method to analyse their skid resistance data this autumn.

-To find out more about the project, our research and how you can get involved please email enquiries@lasr-approach.org
+To find out more about the project or the LASR method please email enquiries@lasr-approach.org

 The LASR Approach Set To Shine On World Stage